ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

       ... ...

 Info strings are usually languages like C, ruby, xml and so on.
-This string is decided with the filename extension.
+This identifier is determined by the file extension:

 - `.c`   => C
 - `.rb`  => ruby
 - `.xml` => xml

-The supported languages are written in the `lang` method in `lib/lib_src2md.rb`.
+The list of supported languages is defined in the `lang` method within `lib/lib_src2md.rb`.

-A line number will be inserted at the top of each line in the code block.
+By default, line numbers are inserted at the beginning of each line.
-If you don't want to insert it, give "-N" option to @@@include command.
+To disable this, use the -N option with the `@@@include` command.

 Options: